This reel shows how I edit footage together to tell a story. It also highlights some of my vfx/motion graphics skills.

 Based on your company’s needs and the vision for your Facebook ad or video, I’ll surf the web for relevant footage and compile it together into one cohesive video for you.
 From there, I can add in-video captions, voiceover, and your logo to make the video unique to you.

 My stock footage edits have reached up to 280,000 views each on Facebook.

 These are essentially a one-stop shop product.
 You provide a script (or I can write one for an additional charge); I shoot the footage, hire actors, edit audio & video, and add optional in-video captions.
 These ads are suitable for Facebook, Instagram, LinkedIn, etc.

 My Facebook ads for clients have reached up to 20,000-200,000 views each.

 You give me a list of your top tunes; I’ll film the entirety of them during your show and put together a kick-butt band demo video showing your skills off to the world.
 I use audio captured by your sound engineer on site.

 Being a YouTube creator is as viable a career as any in the modern age, and the way the video is edited can make all the difference.

 Trimming out the doldrum, boring parts, using J-cuts, adding fun graphics, manipulating video speed, and implementing engaging transitions are a sure way to keep your audience interested.

-It’s crucial as a creator who hopes to monetize to only use copyright-free content, especially music.
-I’m experienced in navigating these waters and avoiding the same three free songs that the majority of creators use – and trust me, that’ll save you a bum-ton of time.
+It’s crucial as a monetized creator to only use copyright-free content, especially music.
+I’m experienced in navigating these waters while avoiding the same three free songs that the majority of creators use – and trust me, that’ll save you a bum-ton of time.
 (If you’re already using copyrighted material and don’t intend to monetize, we can go crazier with what we add.)